Club: FC Ural | Opening: 1957 | Capacity: 45,000 seats

 It took a long time for the project to be given the go ahead, even casting doubts on Yekaterinburg’s status as a host city, but building works eventually kicked off in the spring of 2015.
 The new and rebranded Ekaterinburg Arena is expected to be completed in December 2017.

 During the 2018 World Cup, the Ekaterinburg Arena will host four first round group games.
-After the World Cup, capacity will be reduced to 35,000 seats.
+After the World Cup, capacity will be reduced to 35,000 seats by removing the temporary seating behind both goals.

 How to get to the Ekaterinburg Arena